MattInglisWhalen/MIW_AutoFit/README.md

 $$f(x) = \mathrm{parent}(\mathrm{child}_1(x)+\mathrm{child}_2(x)+\ldots)$$

-Therefore, parents compose
-with the set of their children, and children of the same parent each represent terms in a summation.
+Therefore, parents compose with the sum of their children, where each child represents one term in the summation.
 Meanwhile, each 'child' actually represents a set of 'brothers', so that

 $$\mathrm{child}(x) = \mathrm{brother}_1(x)\cdot\mathrm{brother}_2(x)\cdot\ldots$$

-In this way, multiplications are implemented in each term of a composition.
+In this way, multiplications are implemented in each term of a summation.

 !["MIW's AutoFit Tree Structure"](/autofit/images/hierarchy.png "Hierarchy image")